-Bobbie Fultz is a certified Junior Intermediate II Iyengar Yoga Teacher (CIYT).
+Bobbie Fultz is a certified Junior Intermediate II Iyengar Yoga Teacher (CIYT) and certified yoga therapist with the International Association of Yoga Therapists (C-IAYT).
 She had direct teaching from B.K.S.
 Iyengar during 7 trips to Pune, India as well as from his daughter Geeta and son Prashant.
 Bobbie apprenticed with Mary Dunn in NYC for ten years, was one of the founding teachers and the first administrator of the Iyengar Yoga Institute of NY.
 She has been teaching classes and workshops since 1991.
 Bobbie pursues continuous training at conventions, teachers’ conferences, and workshops with senior teachers.
 Her primary teachers have been Mary Dunn, Ramanand Patel, Gabriella Giubilaro, John Schumacher and Patricia Walden.
-Most recently she has been training with Lois Steinberg in Urbana, MI on therapeutic adaptations of yoga.
+Most recently she has been training with Lois Steinberg in Urbana, IL on therapeutic adaptations of yoga.

 Bobbie served 7 years on the board of directors of the IYAGNY (Iyengar Yoga Association of Greater New York), 3 years as treasurer and 2 years as president.
 Bobbie also served as treasurer for 4 years on the board of directors for IYNAUS (Iyengar Yoga National Association of the United States.